-By this date your student(s) should have mailed or delivered the Honor Roll certificate.
+By this date your students should have mailed or delivered their Honor Roll certificates.
 Check to be sure this is done.
-Ask him or her to share the responses of the person they honored.
+Ask some of them to share the responses of the person they honored.

-Review: Have your student(s) share some of the characteristics of God which they wrote down.
-Check to see if he or she completed the On Your Own assignment.
+Review: Have several students share some of the characteristics of God which they wrote down.
+Walk around to check that everyone completed the homework assignment.

-Ask your student(s) to share the answer to the second On Your Own question.
+Ask who would like to share their answer to the second homework question.

-Read the introductory paragraph and the first question to your student(s).
+Read the introductory paragraph and the first question to your students.

-- 1. Allow for some discussion.
-Your student(s) may mention the difficult times we go through.
-Then you can transition into adversity. - 2.
-Great hardships; difficulties.
+1. Allow for some class discussion.
+Possibly one of your students will mention the difficult times we go through.
+Then you can transition into adversity.

+2. Great hardships; difficulties.

-Share about one of your own adversities.
+Be prepared to share about one of your own adversities in case none of your students wish to share.